hishashah20-beep/UC-Dashboard-Construction---Hisha-Shah/README.md

    chart, both in a Google Colab notebook (`.ipynb` file in this repo) and as an interactive Streamlit dashboard (`app.py`), where the year can be changed via a dropdown.
+6. Extended the dashboard beyond the single-year campus comparison with two additional views:
+   - **School drill-in:** pick any individual Bay Area high school (from the selected year) and see its admit rate at each campus, plotted against the Bay Area-wide average per campus for reference.
+   - **Trend over time:** a multi-select of campuses plotted as admit rate over every available fall term (2010–2025), so campus selectivity can be compared as a trend rather than a single snapshot.

 ## Findings